ospfranco/ospfranco.github.io/_posts/2024-04-29-why I believe swift is better than rust.md

 While the specific use-case of writing Rust games may not be ideal for such a strict system as the borrow-checker I have found the tyrannical nature of it more cumbersome than helpful.
 On my normal day-to-day, there are very few pieces of code where I want to write the memory-safe code myself.
 Opening a file, and passing a variable to multiple functions, everything becomes 20x cumbersome.

 The borrow-checker on a high level, dumps the responsibility of writing safe code to YOU.
-It's a very useful helper but it just points at the correct path and doesn't solve the problem.
+It's a very useful helper but it just points at the correct path and doesn't solve the problem **for you**.

 # Swift has become my favorite language